 We acknowledge the support we received from many of our colleagues at Mathematica.
-We particularly thank John Deke, Mariel Finucane, Peter Schochet, Elias Walsh, and Dmitriy Poznyak for discussing with us various options for new standards in detail.
+We particularly thank John Deke, Mariel Finucane, Peter Schochet, Elias Walsh, Dmitriy Poznyak, and Martha Bleeker for discussing with us various options for new standards in detail.
 Sally Atkins-Burnett, Brian Goesling, and Joe Zickafoose provided valuable subject matter expertise about when and under what circumstances researchers might be expected to assess various outcome measures.
 We also thank Elias Walsh, Jaime Thomas, and Cay Bradley for their careful review of the resulting documentation, Larisa Wiseman, Effie Metropoulos, and John Kennedy for editing the document, Sharon Clark, Dorothy Bellow, Jessica Coldren, Dawn Patterson, and William Garrett for careful attention to layout and production, Brigitte Tran, Laura Watson-Sarnoski, and Sheena Flowers for graphic design, and Katherine Niland and April Wu for assistance with handling revisions.
+Cay Bradley and Danielle DeLisle provided adept facilitation of the single-case design working group and the resulting Version 2.1 revision of this handbook.